-MOUNT VIEW

-Nestled in the Brokenback Range bordering Pokolbin to the south.
-Mount View is one of the best-kept secrets of the Hunter Valley.
+LOVEDALE Centrally located Lovedale is known for its boutique wineries and is home to several award-winning restaurants.
+There is also a range of activities on offer, from wine, olive and chocolate tastings to hot-air ballooning and horse riding. lovedalehuntervallev.com.au BROKE FORDWICH Broke offers a relaxed vineyard experience set against the dramatic backdrop of the Yellow Rock escarpment.
+As well as wines, you'll find local produce such as jams, chutneys, cheese, olive oil, cured meats and confectionery.
+Broke also has a monthly village market, offering produce, crafts and local wines. brokefordwich.com.au MOUNT VIEW Nestled in the Brokenback Range bordering Pokolbin to the south, Mount View is one of the best-kept secrets of the Hunter Valley.
 It has famously distinct wines, iconic dining experiences and panoramic views.

-POKOLBIN

-Central Pokolbin is the hub of tourist activity with wineries, cheese, olives, chocolates, restaurants and accommodation.
+POKOLBIN Central Pokolbin is the hub of tourist activity with wineries, cheese, olives, chocolates, restaurants and accommodation.
 The picturesque country roads are home to some of Australia's best-known wine labels.
-Take the Around Heritage food and wine trail for spectacular views (aroundhermitage.com.au), locally made produce and picnic hampers. parishofpokolbin.com.au

-WOLLOMBI

-Meander through the Wollombi Valley and explore colonial and convict heritage, indigenous sites, national parks, boutique wineries and unique shopping in the historic village. visitwollombi.com.au

-SINGLETON

-A historic country town northwest of Cessnock, Singleton is home to the Australian Army Infantry Museum and has an interesting heritage walk.
-There are plenty activities for nature lovers in nearby Yengo National Park and Lake St Clair. singleton.nsw.gov.au/Experience/Visit
+Take the Around Heritage food and wine trail for spectacular views (aroundhermitage.com.au), locally made produce and picnic hampers. parishofpokolbin.com.au WOLLOMBI Meander through the Wollombi Valley and explore colonial and convict heritage, indigenous sites, national parks, boutique wineries and unique shopping in the historic village. visitwollombi.com.au SINGLETON A historic country town northwest of Cessnock, Singleton is home to the Australian Army Infantry Museum and has an interesting heritage walk.
+There are plenty activities for nature lovers in nearby Yengo National Park and Lake St Clair. singleton.nsw.gov.au/Experience/Visit MAITLAND Built on the banks of the Hunter River, Maitland is one of the oldest regional centres in Australia.
+The riverside Levee links the city to the river with a mix of boutiques, cafes, restaurants and small bars.
+Visit the Maitland Regional Art Gallery (mrag.org.au) or head to the Hunter River for a paddle and a fish.
+Maitland Taste and Aroma Coffee and Chocolate

-MAITLAND

-Built on the banks of the Hunter River, Maitland is one of the oldest regional centres in Australia.
-Visit the Maitland Regional Art Gallery and tour the old Maitland Gaol, which once housed some of Australia's most notorious criminals and now hosts the annual Bitter & Twisted craft beer and music festival in November (bitterandtwisted. com.au).
-The riverside Levee links the city to the river with a mix of boutiques, cafes, restaurants and small bars. mymaitland.com.au

-MORPETH

-The former Hunter River port town on the outskirts of Maitland has retained its historic shop fronts, wharves and hitching posts along the main street, which is now home to cafes and produce stores.

-PATERSON

-The village includes mid-19th century historic sites and an old country pub, along with the historic Tocal Homestead and Patterson Rail Motor Museum.
-There are also good picnic spots by the Paterson River.

-↓ Saddler's Creek Wines, Pokolbin.